 PO financing is usually used in a situation where a customer has ordered the goods, but the business does not have enough capital to pay its supplier upfront.
 So, the borrowing company will approach a PO financing company, which will evaluate the purchase order and pay the supplier after a successful application process.

 After receiving delivery of the products and fulfilling the order, the borrowing company would then invoice their customers as usual.
+Once your customer receives the goods, you invoice them for the fulfilled order, and they pay the purchase order financing company directly.
 The customers then send their payments directly to the PO financing company, at which point the PO Financing company will deduct its fees and reimburse the remaining balance to the borrowing company.
-The finance fee, as well as terms for applying, vary according to the third-party company’s specifications.
+The finance fee and the terms for applying vary according to the third-party company’s specifications.

 Invoice factoring can be used by businesses that provide both services and tangible goods.
-After the goods or services have been received by the customer, businesses send out an invoice detailing the goods and services purchased, as well as the terms of payment.
+After the customer has received the goods or services, businesses send out an invoice detailing the goods and services purchased, as well as the terms of payment.
 This creates an account receivable.
+In invoice factoring, businesses sell their accounts receivable to a company that provides factoring services at a discounted price.
 In today’s business world, the opportunity to make sales is usually dependent upon being able to offer your customers generous payment terms.
 While this is an effective way of generating business revenue, customers will take time to make the payment due on the invoice, leaving the business short of operating cash.

 To find out more about your options when it comes to invoice factoring, contact Charter Capital today!